 Some hikes on this trip are remote and do not intersect with roads.
 Vehicles or boats will get us to and from the trailheads, but the nature of these trails is such that we won't see our vehicles along the route.
 Ample trail support in the form of water, snacks and encouragement is provided by your Backroads leaders and local guides.

 We provide plenty of hiking options and ample trail support so that you can hike at your chosen pace throughout the trip.
 However, in the Amazon and Galápagos, in accordance with the national parks' environmental protection regulations, hikers must stay in designated areas and be accompanied by our local naturalist.

-The Anakonda ship is your floating luxury hotel, letting you visit many locations along the Amazon's Napo River without having to pack up your bags!
+During the river cruise portion of your trip, the Anakonda ship is your floating luxury hotel, letting you visit many locations along the Amazon's Napo River without having to pack up your bags!
 We've limited our Backroads group size to 20, but just like any hotel, we'll be sharing the ship with other guests.
-This 40-passenger ship is custom-designed with multiple inviting common spaces so you'll have room for both relaxing and socializing with other guests.
+This 40-passenger ship is custom-designed with inviting common spaces so you'll have room for relaxing and socializing with other guests.

 In contrast to our usual land-only based trips, which have similar room categories, the Anakonda offers two suite stateroom categories: Deluxe and Standard.
 The four top-tier Deluxe Suites often fill fast so book as early as possible if this is important to you.